sidwellr/schotter/schotter2.md

 With schotter1, we made a very basic program that just generated a pattern, displayed it on the screen, and waited for us to close the program.
 To get a different pattern, we need to re-run the program.
 To tweak the design, we need to change the code and recompile it.
 This is basically what Georg Nees had to do!
 But modern technology lets us do better.

 The goal of schotter2 is to add some parameters to schotter1 so we can try different patterns and make some design adjustments while the program is running.
-This make it much easier to find nice designs.
+This makes it much easier to find nice designs.
 For now, we will limit our interaction to key presses; we'll make a more convenient control panel in schotter3.

 Specifically, we will implement the following commands by pressing the appropriate keys:
 * R: randomize the pattern